All 2 sample page(s) are viewable on-line.

 First `Ukulele Lesson

-After asking a new student what their music goals are and what they expect to get out of lessons.
-We dive right into how the ukulele, what the role of the mont, hands and ear hand etc…
+After asking a new student what their music goals are and what they expect to get out of lessons, we dive right into how the ukulele works, what the role of the mind, hands, and ear is, etc.

-The assignments, at least the first three are based on knowing the ukulele fingerboard and technique.
-You’ll never be any better than you actually ability to execute with your hands what your inner ear and mind what.
+The assignments, at least the first three, are based on knowing the ukulele fingerboard and technique.
+You’ll never be any better than your actual ability to execute with your hands, your inner ear, and your mind.

 Learning the Ukulele Fingerboard

-This is the first item in EVERY lesson - it's that important and really pays off down the road.
+This is the first item in EVERY lesson—it's that important and really pays off down the road.
 It is one of the few things you can practice where you don't actually need the ukulele.
-It also, has one of the biggest return on investment, the ROI as they say in the corporate world.
-You actually memorize the notes of the fingerboard well before you actually get the full benefit for all the effort.
-It takes a while to memorize the fingerboard so we start right out of the box with lesson one.
+It also has one of the biggest returns on investment, or ROI, as they say in the corporate world.
+You actually memorize the notes on the fingerboard well before you actually get the full benefit of all the effort.
+It takes a while to memorize the fingerboard, so we start right out of the box with lesson one.

 First `Ukulele Lesson…